gentzkow/template_archive/README.md

    ```
    python make.py
    ```

-**If you are using Windows, you will need to run all bash commands in administrator mode.
-To do so, open your terminal by right clicking and selecting `Run as administrator`.**

 ## Config
 `config.yaml` specifies the minimum required applications to initialize the repository.
 By default, this includes the following applications: